YoRyan/autotable/README.md

 this heuristic gets it right, but you can fine-tune the results by adding mappings here, which will override the automatic ones.

+As a debugging aid, when autotable writes the final timetable, it adds a `#comment` row beneath every station that contains the GTFS stop(s) that were mapped to it.

 Specify a blank station name to denote a GTFS stop that explicitly has no in-game equivalent, to resolve ambiguous cases where the same stop apparently maps to multiple stations.